Internet Defamation

 Dr. Karan’s claims never made sense, because while the software would have been useful in his business, it was in no way essential.
 Blaming the software for the failure of the business was akin to saying a business failed due to a lack of business cards.
 But for whatever reason, Dr. Karan chose to blame our clients, and in an email announced that he was going to “work night and day to inflict the maximum amount of financial pain that is allowed under the law.”
 To that end, he ignored the fact that his contract was with the foreign company, and instead attacked our client personally, along with his other company, taking to the Internet to trash their reputations.

 This is a scenario that I see over and over in defamation cases.
 Someone becomes unhappy with a business or individual, and decides to criticize them on-line.
 It might even begin with a laudable motive – just putting out the word to the public to avoid a business that did not satisfy the critic.
-I would defend to the death the right of anyone to go on line and publish a legitimate criticism of a business.
+I will vigorously defend the right of anyone to go on line and publish a legitimate criticism of a business.

 But something happens that takes the person beyond a legitimate review.
 As the person types the words, he or she decides it’s just not stinging enough and won’t cause enough harm.
 In this case, Dr. Karan must have felt that a legitimate review of the foreign company, stating that in his opinion the software did not work as promised or was not delivered on time, just wasn’t hurtful enough.
 He posted two articles on his own blog, and sent an email to our clients’ customers.
 In the email and postings, Dr. Karan’s comments had almost nothing to do with the alleged problems with the software.
 Indeed, he abandoned his claim that the software was late, and instead claimed that it had never been delivered at all.
 He added that our client had cheated an employer ten years earlier, and that his company had failed to pay vendors hundreds of thousands of dollars.
 Although our clients had never received a single complaint from a customer, Dr. Karan claimed that “they are swindlers of the highest kind and have milked many of their clients of money and time.”